 A lot of people wash off in the fountains.
 Others bring baby wipes.
 If being around smelly people bothers you, this event is not for you.

 If you’re on a budget, bring as much food as possible.
 You won’t be able to take any food or drink (aside from bottled water) into the concert area, but you can keep as much as you like in your car or tent, and you can always go back and forth from your car to the concert area, though the trek can take up to 20 minutes.

 Food and alcohol inside Bonnaroo are expensive, as you might expect.
 There are plenty of options, including numerous vegetarian choices.

 Since booze isn’t allowed inside the gates, I actually had one friend take a big mouthful of vodka, hold it there as he passed through security, then spit it back inside an empty water bottle once inside.
 That’s dedication!

 More than the other big-time music festivals (Lollapalooza, Coachella), Bonnaroo cultivates a welcoming, friendly vibe.
 This is primarily due to the event’s history – it began as a jam band fest where bands like My Morning Jacket and the Dead played for thousands of hippies.

-Over the years, Bonnaroo has become more commercial and mainstream, to the point that rappers Eminem and Lil Wayne were in the 2011 lineup.
+Over the years, Bonnaroo has become more commercial and mainstream, to the point that rappers like Eminem and Lil Wayne have appeared on the lineup.
 But there are still plenty of jam bands on the schedule.
 And the camping helps.
 You get to know your camping neighbors, and there’s a strong live-and-let-live attitude that permeates the event.